Guidance on Substantial Performance and Effective Dates in Lease Transactions

 How to analyse it

-A sensible way to approach a bare trust case is to work through these questions:
+A sensible way to analyse a lease for LBTT purposes is to work through the following questions.

 Example